VIZJA University

-VIZJA University (Uniwersytet VIZJA, UV), until May 2025 the University of Economics and Human Sciences in Warsaw (UEHS; Akademia Ekonomiczno-Humanistyczna w Warszawie, AEH), is a private university based in Warsaw, Poland.
+VIZJA University (Uniwersytet VIZJA, UV, from Polish: wizja, "the vision"), until May 2025 the University of Economics and Human Sciences in Warsaw (UEHS; Akademia Ekonomiczno-Humanistyczna w Warszawie, AEH), is a private university based in Warsaw, Poland.
 VIZJA specializes in the fields of finance and management, social sciences, and human sciences, but also offers degrees in medical sciences and the arts.
 The university is renowned for its courses in Psychology, recommended by the Polish Academy of Sciences, and the university's School of Business has CEEMAN International Quality Accreditation.

 VIZJA University was established in 2001 as the University of Finance and Management in Warsaw (UFM; Wyższa Szkoła Finansów i Zarządzania w Warszawie, WSFiZ).
 In September 2018, the Polish Accreditation Commission (Polska Komisja Akredytacyjna) granted VIZJA the status of “academy”, a university-type higher education institution.
 It incorporated the University of Information Technology in Warsaw (Wyższa Szkoła Technologii Informatycznych w Warszawie, WSTIW) in October 2019, which had existed since 2004 and had been issuing accredited university degrees since 2009.
 In May 2025, VIZJA received the status of "university", (Note: The term “university” is reserved for university-type higher education institutions which have the A+, A or B+ research rating in at least 6 disciplines included in at least 3 fields of science or art.) adopting its current name.
 By then, VIZJA had become the most popular non-public university in Poland, and ranked 1st for Best-Educated Academic Staff in the Perspektywy Ranking.